Spanish orthography: Alphabet in Spanish

-The digraph rr, which only appears between vowels, represents the trill //r//.

-Old orthography with the letter x representing //x// has been preserved in some proper names such as México.

-For details on Spanish pronunciation, see Spanish phonology and Help:IPA/Spanish.

-When acute accent and diaeresis marks are used on vowels (á, é, í, ó, ú and ü) they are considered variants of the plain vowel letters, but ñ is considered a separate letter from n.
-This makes a difference when sorting alphabetically: ñ appears in dictionaries after n.
-For example, in a Spanish dictionary piñata comes after pinza.

 There are five digraphs: ch ("che" or "ce hache"), ll ("elle" or "doble ele"), rr ("doble erre"), gu ("ge u") and qu ("cu u").
-While che and elle were each formerly treated as a single letter, in 1994 the tenth congress of the Association of Spanish Language Academies agreed to alphabetize ch and ll as ordinary sequences of letters.
+While che and elle were each formerly treated as a single letter, in 1994 the tenth congress of the Association of Academies of the Spanish Language agreed to alphabetize ch and ll as ordinary sequences of letters.
 Spain requested the change at the behest of UNESCO and the European Union, in an effort to facilitate translation and computing.
 Thus, for example, in dictionaries, chico is alphabetized after centro and before ciudad, instead of being alphabetized after all words beginning with cu- as was formerly done.
 Despite their former status as unitary letters of the alphabet, ch and ll have always been treated as sequences with regard to the rules of capitalization.
 Thus the word chillón in a text written in all caps is CHILLÓN, not *ChILlÓN, and if it is the first word of a sentence, it is written Chillón, not *CHillón.
 Sometimes, one finds lifts with buttons marked LLamar, but this double capitalization has always been incorrect according to RAE rules.

+When acute accent and diaeresis marks are used on vowels (á, é, í, ó, ú and ü), they are considered variants of the plain vowel letters.
+The consonant ñ is considered a separate letter from n.
+This makes a difference when sorting alphabetically: ñ appears in dictionaries after n.

-This is the list of letters from most to least frequent in Spanish texts: E A O S R N I D L C T U M P B G V Y Q H F Z J Ñ X W K; (Note: The eñe is added in the fourth to last position according to the Quixote gutenberg.org.) the vowels make up around 45% of the text.
+From most to least frequent, letters used in Spanish texts are: E A O S R N I D L C T U M P B G V Y Q H F Z J Ñ X W K; (Note: The eñe is added in the fourth to last position according to the Quixote gutenberg.org.) vowels make up around 45% of the text.